MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

  If there's no active owner for a flow, you should change the owner.
 To change the owner of a flow, make a copy of the flow, and then let the intended owner create the flow from the copy.

-### How can I change the owner of a solution cloud flow?
+### How can I change the owner of a solution-aware cloud flow?
-It is currently not possible to change the owner of a solution cloud flow in the modern solution explorer.
+It is currently not possible to change the owner of a solution-aware cloud flow in the modern solution explorer.
 That capability will be added in the future.
-In the meantime, there is a workaround:
+In the meantime, use the following steps as a a workaround.

-1. Obtain the environment organization URL by selecting "Switch to classic" in the Solutions Explorer and copying the host name from the URL.
-This is an example: https://org123456.crm10.dynamics.com/.
+1.Get the environment organization URL by selecting **Switch to classic** in the Solutions Explorer and then copy the host name from the URL.
+Here's an example. https://org123456.crm10.dynamics.com/.
-2. Open environment using organization URL
+2. Open the environment using organization URL.
 3. Select **Settings** > **Advanced Settings**.
 4. Select **Advanced Find**.
 5. In the **Look for lookup**, select **Processes**.